Privacy Notice in respect of the Terms of References for Part 1, Part 2 and Part 3 (the Carrick case)

 Information and evidence will be collected by the Inquiry, and analysed to fulfil the Inquiry’s Terms of Reference.

-The collection and analysis will involve obtaining documents from third parties, interviewing witnesses and obtaining evidence relating to individuals and witnesses, including Personal Data.
+The collection and analysis will involve obtaining documents from third parties, interviewing witnesses, obtaining evidence relating to individuals and witnesses, and Evidence Gathering Sessions, including Personal Data.
 This evidence gathering includes information sharing with third parties to allow them to locate, and then provide, relevant information to the Inquiry.
 This collection and analysis will also involve interviewing witnesses and obtaining evidence relating to witnesses.

 One of the primary purposes of the Inquiry is from evidence collected and analysed, to identify: